lewisclark/glua-steal/README.md

 if gluasteal.SCRIPT == "includes/init.lua" then
     -- your code here

-    -- e.g. execute the script "my_cool_script.lua" in your gluasteal directory gluasteal.include("my_cool_script.lua")
+    -- e.g. execute another Lua file in your gluasteal directory gluasteal.include("init.lua") end
-end
 ```

 #### gluasteal variables and functions
-- gluasteal.SCRIPT -- The path of the Garry's Mod Lua script that is about to be executed. e.g. `init.lua`
+- gluasteal.SCRIPT -- The path of the Garry's Mod Lua script that is about to be executed. e.g. `includes/init.lua`
 - gluasteal.SOURCE -- The source code of the script that is about to be executed. e.g. `do return end`
 - gluasteal.VERSION -- The version of gluasteal being used
 - gluasteal.include -- A function to execute other gluasteal Lua files, relative to the gluasteal directory. e.g. `gluasteal.include("other.lua")`